rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 15. **Steven Weinberg** - Works in particle physics, QFT, and cosmology.
     One of the founders of the Standard Model.
 Serious BAMF.
-    Reality and naturalism: "I'm all for them, but I'm not sure what they are."
+    Reality and naturalism:

+    > I'm all for them, but I'm not sure what they are.

-    Consciousness and mathematics: "I think I know what they are, but I don't see how they fit into natural science."
+    Consciousness and mathematics:

+    > I think I know what they are, but I don't see how they fit into natural science.

     Confesses he has strong views on emergence, morality, and free will that are unlikely to change.